Perelman Performing Arts Center: Construction

 Construction began in August 2017 on its below-grade parking garage, which will be accessible from the rear of the building on Vesey Street.
 Work on the building itself was originally expected to begin in 2018, with an estimated 2020 completion date and opening.
-The Port Authority gave the Performing Arts Center a 99-year lease in February 2018.
+The Port Authority gave the Performing Arts Center a 99-year lease in February 2018, and Bill Rauch was appointed as the new artistic director.
 The first pieces of structural steel arrived that April.
 Work was halted in early 2018 due to financial disagreements between the Port Authority and LMDC, but routine steel work and concrete pouring resumed shortly thereafter.
 The Performing Arts Center received $89 million from the LMDC and the United States Department of Housing and Urban Development in December 2018.

 Underground work was completed in July 2019, and steel construction began later that year.
+Leslie Koch was also named as the president of the Perelman Performing Arts Center that year, replacing Boepple.
 At the time, the Performing Arts Center was scheduled to open in 2021.
+The lead designer described the venue as resembling "multiple buildings being constructed inside the building—because it was".
 The building topped out on September 11, 2020, the 19th anniversary of the September 11 attacks.
-As of March 2023, the Performing Arts Center is scheduled to open in September 2023.

-Design
+Khady Kamara of Second Stage Theater was appointed in October 2022 as the center's executive director.

+Opening and operation

+Construction manager Sciame Construction conducted various tests and installed finishes on the center in mid-2023, in advance of a scheduled opening on September 15, 2023.
+A ribbon-cutting ceremony for the Perelman Performing Arts Center was hosted on September 13, 2023, two days ahead of schedule.
+The first public performance was scheduled for September 19.
+The venue had cost $560 million in total.
+Kamara stated that her mission was to convince visitors to travel to the World Trade Center for entertainment purposes.
+The center, branded as PAC NYC, planned to host dance, film, music concerts, opera, and theatrical productions.
+The Metropolis restaurant, operated by Marcus Samuelsson, opened at the Performing Arts Center in November 2023.
+Joseph Lebus also created a special typeface and a square logo as part of PAC NYC's brand.

+During its initial season in 2023–2024, PAC NYC hosted performances such as Trinity Church Wall Street's concert series Refuge; a piano recital by Mahani Teave; Tamar-kali and Marc Bamuthi Joseph's opera Watch Night; and CATS: 'The Jellicle Ball'.
+In 2024, PAC NYC announced that it would develop 25 pieces over five years as part of its The Democracy Cycle series; the first eight works were produced during the 2024–2025 season.